 Relevant work experience in some jobs could be a substitute for formal qualifications.
 On-the-job training may also be needed as well as formal qualifications.

-The Australian Government's Employment Outlook has detailed information on the skill levels that are expected in the labour market over the next 5 years.
+The Australian Government's Employment outlook to May 2023 has detailed information on the skill levels that are expected in the labour market over the next 5 years.

-Select your industry for a snapshot of current and projected employment figures, earnings and recruitment.
+Select your industry (XLSX, 49KB) for a snapshot of current and projected employment figures, earnings and recruitment.
 Queensland job statistics are provided for most industries.

-Compare Queensland's monthly labour market trends with national figures.
+Compare Queensland's monthly labour force trends with national figures.
 You can also find data on monthly employment growth.

-For more detailed information on the state’s labour force statistics visit:
+For more detailed information on Queensland's labour force statistics visit: